 Three seed ideas were among the many elements that underlie the actions of the first CSA farmers who in 1985-86 established new ways of farming in America.
 Those ways have emerged in subsequent seasons to yield as many as 10,000 contemporary community supported farms (CSAs) in cities, suburbs, towns, villages and churches across the land.

 The CSA model has proven to be a natural for adaption and innovation.
 Many latter-day CSAs, however, have overlooked or bypassed some of the seed ideas as they have established a wide range of variations on the CSA theme.
 Yet the seeds of the initial CSAs remain viable, perhaps even more so in our era of profound global change.
-They are freely available to anyone who chooses to cultivate them.
+They were explored in the book on CSA that I authored with Trauger Groh, Farms of Tomorrow.
+And they are freely available to anyone who chooses to cultivate them.

 Alice Bennett Groh is part of the founding group for the Temple-Wilton Community Farm, in New Hampshire.
 In November, 2014 when she spoke at a Peterborough Grange ceremony to honor CSA pioneers, she put her focus on three of the seed ideas that helped community farms to become established in the USA and to grow.